peck94/robusthub/dashboard/usecases/dga-detection.md

 ### Metrics

 * **TPR@FPR=$p$.** DGA detection algorithms must be effective at very low false positive rates (FPRs), typically FPR@0.1% or lower, because erroneously disabling a legitimate domain is very disruptive.
 Hence the true positive rate (TPR) at a given low FPR is the most important metric here, with $p \in \{ 1\%, 0.1\%, 0.01\% \}$ as common choices.
 * **AUC.** As with all detectors, DGA classifiers can also be evaluated according to their AUC.
+The AUC can, however, be biased when the data are heavily imbalanced.
 * **F1.** The F1 score is also commonly used to evaluate binary classifiers.
+* **MCC.** The [Matthews correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) (MCC), also known as the *phi coefficient*, is a measure of association between two binary variables similar to the Pearson correlation.
+It is considered a more robust evaluation metric for imbalanced data sets.

 ### Threat models